 Truancy is an unexcused absence about which the parents and/or the school have no prior knowledge and no request has been received.
-Students will be expected to make up the time they missed either before or after school hours, at the discretion of school officials.
+Students will be expected to make up the time they missed, at the discretion of school officials.
+The absence will be counted as unexcused and a zero will be recorded in any class missed.
 Truancies, even when made up, count as absences in the seven (7) permitted.
 Idaho Code § 33-206, it is at the discretion of the Board of Trustees to refer habitually truant students to the prosecuting attorney.